XENON1T/pax/docs/format.rst

 Event format
 ============

-The event data structure is the centrepiece of the life of your pax plugin.
-Through it, your plug-in has access to the results of previously run plug-ins' work; in return, you are expected to store the fruits of your plug-in's labour at an appropriate place in the event data structure.
+All data available for the current event is stored in the event data structure.
+Input plugins are required to fill the event with a bare amount of raw information.
+Transform plugins subsequently add their processed variables.

  * 'channel_occurences' : This contains the raw waveform occurrences as read by the input plug-in.
 JoinAndConvertWaveforms beats from this, then deletes it from the event structure: you probably never have to deal with this.
 Just in case you do, it's format is similar to channel_waveforms, except that event['channel_occurences'][7] gives you a list of (start_sample, raw_sample_list) TUPLES, each representing a waveform occurrence (starting at start_sample) in channel 7.